Meilyn22/DSProject/Set.md

 ## Methods of set

 ### Set Size
-We can obtain the size of a set (the number of elements) using the built in len() function. in poython.
+We can obtain the size of a set (the number of elements) using the built in len() function in python.

 ``` python
 a = {'apple', 'orange', 'banana', 'melon', 'mango'}